19hours/sg-statutes/Acts/Patents Act.md

 17\.—(1) For the purposes of this Act, the priority date of an invention to which an application for a patent relates and also of any matter (whether or not the same as the invention) contained in the application is, except as provided by the provisions of this Act, the date of filing the application.

-(2) If in or in connection with an application for a patent (the application in suit) a declaration is made, whether by the applicant or any predecessor in title of his, complying with the relevant requirements of the rules and specifying one or more earlier relevant applications for the purposes of this section made by the applicant or a predecessor in title of his and each having a date of filing during the period of 12 months immediately preceding the date of filing the application in suit, then —
+(2) Where in or in connection with an application for a patent (referred to in this section as the application in suit) a declaration is made, whether by the applicant or any predecessor in title of his, complying with the relevant requirements of the rules and specifying one or more earlier relevant applications for the purposes of this section made by the applicant or a predecessor in title of his, and the application in suit has a date of filing, within the period referred to in subsection (2A)(a) or (b), then —

-(a) if an invention to which the application in suit relates is supported by matter disclosed in the earlier relevant application or applications, the priority date of that invention shall instead of being the date of filing the application in suit be the date of filing the relevant application in which that matter was disclosed or, if it was disclosed in more than one relevant application, the earliest of them; and
+(a) if an invention to which the application in suit relates is supported by matter disclosed in the earlier relevant application or applications, the priority date of that invention shall, instead of being the date of filing the application in suit, be the date of filing the relevant application in which that matter was disclosed or, if it was disclosed in more than one relevant application, the earliest of them; and

 (b) the priority date of any matter contained in the application in suit which was also disclosed in the earlier relevant application or applications shall be the date of filing the relevant application in which that matter was disclosed or, if it was disclosed in more than one relevant application, the earliest of them.

+[2/2007 wef 01/04/2007]

+(2A) For the purposes of subsection (2), the period is —

+(a) the period of 12 months immediately following the date of filing of the specified earlier relevant application or, if there is more than one relevant application, the earliest of them; or

+(b) where the Registrar has granted a request under subsection (2B), the period commencing immediately after the period referred to in paragraph (a) and ending at the end of such period as may be prescribed.

+[2/2007 wef 01/04/2007]

+(2B) The applicant may make a request to the Registrar for the declaration referred to in subsection (2) to be made after the period referred to in subsection (2A)(a).

+[2/2007 wef 01/04/2007]

+(2C) Where the applicant makes a request under subsection (2B), he shall, if he has failed to file the application in suit within the period referred to in subsection (2A)(a), indicate in the request whether his failure to file the application in suit within the period referred to in subsection (2A)(a) —

+(a) occurred in spite of due care required by the circumstances having been taken; or

+(b) was unintentional.

+[2/2007 wef 01/04/2007]

+(2D) The Registrar shall grant a request under subsection (2B) if and only if —

+(a) the request is made within such period and in such manner, and complies with such requirements, as may be prescribed; and

+(b) where the applicant has failed to file the application in suit within the period referred to in subsection (2A)(a), the Registrar is satisfied that the applicant’s failure to file the application in suit within the period referred to in subsection (2A)(a) —

+(i) occurred in spite of due care required by the circumstances having been taken; or

+(ii) was unintentional.

+[2/2007 wef 01/04/2007]

 (3) Where an invention or other matter contained in the application in suit was also disclosed in 2 earlier relevant applications filed by the same applicant as in the case of the application in suit or a predecessor in title of his and the second of those relevant applications was specified in or in connection with the application in suit, the second of those relevant applications shall, so far as it concerns that invention or matter, be disregarded unless —